 Carry & Using The Light

-After a ton of time using and carrying the TLR-7, I feel absolutely comfortable recommending the light to those looking for something smaller than a Surefire X300 Ultra for EDC.
-Since the fix implemented by Streamlight, the TLR-7 has been 100% reliable and has exceeded every expectation that I had for the pint-sized light.
+After much time using and carrying the TLR-7, I feel comfortable recommending the light to those looking for something smaller than a Surefire X300 Ultra for EDC.
+Since the fix implemented by Streamlight, the TLR-7 has been 100% reliable and exceeded every expectation I had for the pint-sized light.
 In fact, I liked the light so much I have purchased several more for other pistols that make it into my carry rotation.
 While the Streamlight TLR-7 is the best compact weapon light that money can buy right now, there is always room for improvement.